PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-06 07:27:34
+Last updated: 2024-04-06 07:28:40
-Random Quote: Because they are the knights of summer, and winter is coming.  -  Catelyn Stark
+Random Quote: Layla: "Summon the suit!"
+Steven: "Summon the soup?
+What are you saying?" - Arthur Harrow